valeriansaliou/bandurria/README.md

 - [ ] Upon submitting a comment and waiting for the user to confirm their identity over email with the magic link, store the pending comment in a temporary table, and purge it every day or so, if the user submits a comment but never validate anything over email (garbage collect periodically to ensure we do not store a growing list of pending comments, especially if spammers with fake emails manage to pass the PoW step).
 - [x] Store everything in a simple MySQL database.
 - [ ] Verify origin of comments to be from the same domain as the site, and also prevent CORS (for security and anti-spam reasons).
+- [ ] Format URLs into clickable links and make comments anchorable when clicking on the comment date.

 ## How to use it?